Joshua Buatsi: Professional career

 On 15 May 2021, Buatsi fought Frenchman Daniel Dos Santos at the AO Arena in Manchester, winning by devastating knockout with a well-timed right hand in the fourth round.
 Buatsi followed this up by beating Ričards Bolotņiks with an eleventh round knock out as the main event on the final instalment of Matchroom Boxing's Fight Camp series.
 For the last two fights, Joshua has been under the tutelage of Virgil Hunter, the former trainer of Andre Ward, with both of his most recent camps taking place at Virgil's gym in California.

 Buatsi won the British and Commonwealth light-heavyweight titles with a unanimous decision win over defending champion Dan Azeez at Wembley Arena on 3 February 2024.

 In his next fight, he became the WBO interim light-heavyweight champion thanks to a split decision win over Willy Hutchinson at Wembley Stadium on 21 September 2024.
 Buatsi twice knocked his opponent to the canvas before having his hand raised after two ringside judges scored the contest in his favour 117-108 and 115-110 respectively, while the third had it for Hutchinson 113-112.

 Buatsi lost the title and his unbeaten professional record when he was beaten via unanimous decision by former unified super-middleweight world champion and fellow Briton Callum Smith at The Venue Riyadh Season in Riyadh, Saudi Arabia, on 22 February 2025.

 On 1 August 2025, it was announced that Buatsi had signed with Frank Warren's Queensbury Promotions.

 Buatsi defeated Zach Parker by majority decision over 10 rounds at Co-op Live Arena in Manchester on 1 November 2025.
 Two of the ringside judges scored the bout 96–94 in his favour, while the third had it a 95–95 draw.
 Despite Parker's request, the WBA rejected an immediate rematch request.

 Outside the ring

-Buatsi is managed by two-time world heavyweight champion Anthony Joshua.
-He also supports BoxWise, a UK-based non-profit social enterprise focused on boxing.
+Buatsi was managed by two-time world heavyweight champion Anthony Joshua.
+He is now self-managed.
+He founded the Joshua Buatsi foundation, a Ghanaian-based non-profit social enterprise focused on boxing.